 A litter pick is to be held on Saturday 3 March at 10 a.m volunteers welcome!

-Please watch out for village improvement events on the village website, tresillianvillage.co.uk, as well as the notice board by the Post Office – everyone is welcome – and if you have any ideas for further enhancement of our village, or would like to be involved with our group, then please contact Helen Nicholson : firstname.lastname@example.org or telephone on 01872 520295.
+Please look out for village improvement events on the village website, tresillianvillage.co.uk (or simply subscribe on the websitesite for News Alerts), as well as the notice board by the Post Office – everyone is welcome – and if you have any ideas for further enhancement of our village, or would like to be involved with our group, then please contact Helen Nicholson : firstname.lastname@example.org or telephone on 01872 520295.

 Helen Nicholson and Lesley Dobel